dermotte/LIRE/src/main/docs/developer-docs/docs/lirefaq.md

 information on Caliph & Emir visit http://www.SemanticMetadata.net.

 ## How many images can Lire manage to index & retrieve?
-Normally I'd say up to 10^6 images are no problem for LIRE.
-However the size of the index is not the only criterion for good performance: If there are many concurrent users, they will lock each other out from the index, and the average performance will be rather bad.
+Up to a million images LIRE works fast and reliable, considering that you count in the size of the feature and the time for extraction.
+Rule of thumb is: the smaller the index the faster your search.
+However, the size of the index is not the only criterion for good performance: If there are many concurrent users, they will lock each other out from the index, and the average performance will be rather bad.
 Also there are -- in addition to linear search -- implementations for hashing, bag of visual words and metric spaces inverted indexing included in Lire.
 These are advanced methods requiring some more